Iykegolden24/Golden-portfolio/README.md

 This is my first portfolio and has giving me the right mindset of knowing and also fixing both basic and advance html/css codes.
 Below is a deployed link to my portfolio link*

-If you're new to Markdown, read the GitHub guide on [Mastering Markdown](https://guides.github.com/features/mastering-markdown/).

-If you need an example of a good README, check out [the VSCode repository](https://github.com/microsoft/vscode).

 ## Installation